aineko-dev/aineko-plugins/docs/nodes/fastapi-server.md

 ## Installation

-The FastAPI plugin can be installed using poetry with the following command `poetry add aineko-plugins-fastapi-server`.
+The FastAPI plugin can be installed using poetry with the following command `poetry add aineko-plugins-nodes-fastapi-server`.

 ## API Reference